Flying Interjet Between Canada and Mexico: What You Need to Know

 Have you flown Interjet?
 If yes, what was your experience?
 Did this post help you in deciding whether or not you will fly Interjet?
 Do you have other questions?

-- * I have pasted a referral link about the American Express Platinum card; if you sign-up, we will both get bonus points.
+- If you are interested in the American Express Platinum card, let us know as we can refer you; when you sign-up, we get bonus points as well.
 Please let me know if you have questions about the card and will sign-up.
 It’s a great card to have as it gives you lounge access and elite status with hotel programs to make travel more seamless and comfortable.

 - Flying Interjet Between Canada and Mexico: What You Need to Know